cesarfigueroa/acme/README.md

     git clone git@github.com:cesarfigueroa/acme.git
     rm .git/

-Alternatively, you can download a zip archive of the repo, and skip the above steps.
+Alternatively, you can download a [zip](https://github.com/cesarfigueroa/acme/archive/master.zip) of the repo, and skip the above steps.
 Once you have the folder, remove all the `.gitkeep` files by running the following:

     find . -type f -name ".gitkeep" -exec rm {} \;